 Another key feature of the course is its fieldwork component which includes an in depth consideration of how to devise and plan local urban fieldwork and residential fieldwork with a rural and physical geography focus.

-This School Direct PGCE programme will feature a range of modules and the opportunity to get plenty of hands-on practice with support from colleagues in our Teaching School Alliance and experienced University tutors.
+This School Direct PGCE programme will feature a range of modules and the opportunity to get plenty of hands-on practice with support from colleagues in our Training School Alliance and experienced University tutors.

 Trainees will spend 4 days per week in school, with 1 day per week being a training day.
 These training days will be held at either the University or Bishop Challoner Catholic College.